 Save Outdoor Sculpture!

-SOS! is supported by major contributions from Target Stores, National Endowment for the Arts, Pew Charitable Trusts, Getty Grant Program, and Henry Luce Foundation, among others.
+SOS! was jointly sponsored by the Smithsonian American Art Museum and Heritage Preservation, Inc. SOS! was supported by major contributions from Target Stores, National Endowment for the Arts, Pew Charitable Trusts, Getty Grant Program, and Henry Luce Foundation, among others.